A Day with Dolphins in the Desert at Dolphinaris Arizona

 By Meg Brunson

 I've been so excited to visit Dolphinaris since it opened at OdySea in the Desert in Scottsdale.
 We waited patiently until my youngest was 3 years old so that everyone would be able to enjoy the land experience.
-I knew the girls would love seeing the dolphins up close and personal, and I really loved how educational the experience was for everyone.
+I knew the kids would love seeing the dolphins up close and personal, and I really loved how educational the experience was for everyone.
 We decided to make a full-day experience out of the visit, which we are so glad we did, it turned out to be a truly special day!
 There has been some controversy about having dolphins living in the desert, and I will address that as well!

 Why Dolphins in the Desert?